JanHerca/urantiapedia/output/wikijs/en/article/Paul_Snider/The_Urantian_religionist.md

 At the spiritual level, the first thing we can share is the actual experience of encountering and believing a major revelation of truth.
 The second thing we can share at the level of truth is our willingness to base our entire life plan on these teachings, and if it should ever become necessary, to defend them to the death.
 The third thing we can share is our faith.
 A faith that has driven all fear out of our being.
 A faith that shows by our actions, not merely by our words, that we really trust God.
 The fourth thing we can share is our determination to practice the presence of God in our life during every waking hour — not as an external authority looking down in judgment, but rather as a partner in destiny who at every single moment is capable of connecting us with infinity, if we will but let him.

 As religionists we know that at every waking moment in our lives we can enter into the second greatest adventure of all time by seeking the will of the living God.
 And if we are brave enough we can go beyond that, into the most satisfying and thrilling adventure of all time and that is “_... the supreme experience of honestly trying to do that divine will... [and we know that] the will of God can be done in any earthly occupation.
 Some callings are not holy and others secular.
-All things are sacred in the lives of those who are spirit led..._” ([UB 155:6.11](/en/The_Urantia_Book/155#p6_11))
+All things are sacred in the lives of those who are spirit led..._” (<a id="a189_551"></a>[UB 155:6.11](/en/The_Urantia_Book/155#p6_11))

 As religionists we know that God is not in hiding from us somewhere in the far-off skies or distant universes.
 His immediate presence is with us at every moment, loving us with a power and beauty and infinite tenderness beyond anything we have ever imagined.
 And we can practice his immediate presence simply by deciding to do it in the wholeness and sincerity of our hearts.
 Only when the actual love of God is flowing through us, reaching out, touching the lives of others, are we sharing the living reality of the great truths we have come to comprehend.